Back to All Events

 • Radically ordinary hospitality lived out in the family of God gathers daily, prays constantly, and needs no invitation to do so.

-• Engaging in radically ordinary hospitality means we provide the time necessary to build strong relationships with people who think differently than we do as well as build strong relationships from within the family of God.
+• Engaging in radically ordinary hospitality means we provide the time necessary to build strong relationships with people who think differently from we do, as well as build strong relationships from within the family of God.

 EXTRA READING: